Japan's Fanuc must do buybacks, capex plan no fix: Loeb

 Fanuc is considered to be one of the more unusual companies in Japan.
 It built its headquarters in a forest at the foot of Mount Fuji and holds annual general meetings there, obliging interested investors to make the three hour trip from Tokyo.

-Yellow - the favourite colour of founder Seiuemon Inaba - dominates many of its facilities and is also the colour of the workers' uniforms and Fanuc's robots.
+Yellow - the favorite color of founder Seiuemon Inaba - dominates many of its facilities and is also the color of the workers' uniforms and Fanuc's robots.

 Third Point's fourth-quarter report shows the fund increased its stake in companies including drugmaker Actavis and Chinese e-commerce giant Alibaba.